piebro/plotting-maps/README.md

 ![Image of a plotter plotting a map](images/plotting_image.png)

-A similar, cool project with a different UX and output is: https://github.com/anvaka/city-roads/.
+A similar, cool project with a different UX and output is: https://github.com/anvaka/city-roads/ and another project to visualize maps in a custom way (also for plotters) is: https://github.com/marceloprates/prettymaps

 ## Contributing